-The Specialization Portfolio Review is designed to measure the suitability of BFA students for advanced-level studio courses.
+The Specialization Portfolio Review is designed to measure the suitability of BFA students for advanced-level studio courses and BA in Art with Teacher Certification students for content skills.
 Students enrolled in the BFA program must select a studio concentration in Fine Arts and make application for admittance to that area usually during the second semester of their sophomore year.
 For formal admission into the junior year BFA professional programs, a student must have met the following criteria: (1) completion of the recommended lower level curriculum requirements, having earned not less than a 2.5 grade point ratio in ARTS, ARTT and ARTH courses completed, (2) approval of portfolios by the Departmental Portfolio Review Committees, and (3) passage of Specialization Portfolio Review.